 Category Percent

+А. В. С. US Treasuries US Agencies Bankers' Acceptances no limit no limit 40%

+D. E. Commercial Paper Repurchase Agreements 25% no limit

+F. Reverse Repurchase Agreements 20%

-A. B. C. D. E. F. G. H. I. J. K. L. US Treasuries US Agencies Bankers' Acceptances Commercial Paper Repurchase Agreements Reverse Repurchase Agreements Local Agency Investment Fund (LAIF) Municipal Bonds Corporate Medium Term Notes Money Market Mutual Funds Supranationals Mortgage Pass-Through no limit 40% 25% no limit 20% no limit no limit 30% 20% 30%
+G. H. Local Agency Investment Fund (LAIF) Municipal Bonds no limit no limit

+Ι. Corporate Medium Term Notes 30%

+J. K. Money Market Mutual Funds Supranationals 20% 30%

+L. Mortgage Pass-Through

 and Asset Backed Securities 20%

-- A. United States Treasury Bills, Bonds, and Notes, or those for which the full faith and credit of the United States are pledged for payment of principal and interest.
-There is no limitation as to the percentage of the portfolio that can be invested in this category. - B. Obligations issued by United States Federal agencies or governmentsponsored enterprise obligations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
+A. United States Treasury Bills, Bonds, and Notes, or those for which the full faith and credit of the United States are pledged for payment of principal and interest.
+There is no limitation as to the percentage of the portfolio that can be invested in this category.
+Per Government Code Section 53601.6(b)(2), which allows a local agency to invest in securities issued by, or backed by, the United States government that could result in zero- or negative-interest accrual if held to maturity, in the event of, and for the duration of, a period of negative market interest rates.

+- B. Obligations issued by United States Federal agencies or governmentsponsored enterprise obligations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises.
 Although there is no percentage limitation on these issues, the "prudent investor" standard shall apply to investments from a single agency. - C. Bills of exchange or time drafts drawn on and accepted by a commercial bank, otherwise known as Bankers' Acceptances.
 Bankers' Acceptances purchased may not exceed 180 days to maturity or 40 percent of the cost (book) value of the portfolio.
 No more than 5 percent of the cost (book) value of the portfolio may be invested in Bankers' Acceptances issued by any one bank.
 Prior to the purchase of any Banker's Acceptance, the portfolio manager shall review the rating of the issuing bank.
-Bankers' Acceptances of issuing financial institutions shall have both a short and long term rating in the highest category by at least one nationally recognized rating agency at the time of purchase.

-D. Commercial paper ranked of "prime" quality of the highest ranking or of the highest letter and number rating as provided for by NRSRO and issued by a domestic corporation having assets in excess of \$500 million.
-The commercial paper must also have an "A" or better rating for the issuer's debt, other than commercial paper, if any, as provided by a NRSRO.
+Bankers' Acceptances of issuing financial institutions shall have both a short and long term rating in the highest category by at least one nationally recognized rating agency at the time of purchase. - D. Commercial paper ranked of "prime" quality of the highest ranking or of the highest letter and number rating as provided for by NRSRO and issued by a domestic corporation having assets in excess of \$500 million.
+The commercial paper must also have an "A" or better ratina for the issuer's debt, other than commercial paper, if any, as provided by a NRSRO.
 Purchase of commercial paper from corporations on negative credit watch by a major rating agency shall be prohibited.
 Purchases of eligible commercial paper may not exceed 270 days to maturity.
 Excluding the Special District Funds Portfolio, purchases of commercial paper may not exceed 25 percent of the cost value of the portfolio at time of purchase, and no more than 5 percent of the cost value of the portfolio may be invested in commercial paper issued by any one corporation.
 Corporate medium term note and bankers' acceptance holdings shall be considered when calculating the maximum dollar amount in any issuer name.